Overview

 Tell your doctor or nurse if you have diabetes.
 You might need to change the dose of your diabetes medicines when you fast before the procedure.

-We give you more information on stopping any medicines at your pre-assessment appointment.
-This is an appointment to check that you are well enough to have the procedure and explain how to prepare for it.
+We give you more information at your pre-assessment appointment about stopping any medicines.
+This is an appointment to check that you are well enough to have the procedure, and we explain how you should prepare for it.

-Unless we ask you to make any changes, keep taking your medicines in the usual way.
+Unless we ask you to make any changes, keep taking your medicines as usual.

 Treating an abscess

 We treat the abscess by making a cut in the skin to drain the pus and clean the area.
 We leave the cut in the skin open and do not stitch it closed.
 This stops pus filling the area again.
-We then put a dressing (a piece of material used to cover and protect a wound) on the area.
+We then put a dressing (material used to cover and protect a wound) on the area.

 If your abscess is in a sensitive area or you have a larger abscess, we might need to drain it under a general anaesthetic in the operating theatre.
 This is a medicine that makes you sleep during the procedure and stops you feeling anything.